VeruGHub/easyclimate/README.md

 and maximum temperatures) for Europe from the European climatic database hosted at [University of Natural Resources and Life Sciences, Vienna, Austria](https://boku.ac.at/en/wabo/waldbau/wir-ueber-uns/daten).
-Data are currently available from 1950 to 2017, but subsequent updates are planned.
+Data are currently available from 1950 to 2020.

 This climatic dataset was originally built by [A. Moreno & H.
 Hasenauer](https://doi.org/10.1002/joc.4436) and further developed by W.